alwayschangingusernames/AutoTwitchChannelPoints/README.md

 python .\program.py
 ```

-On first run, the script installs dependencies from `requirements.txt` automatically.
+On first run, the script installs dependencies from `requirements.txt`.

 ## Run on Linux (bash)